 Mr. Paul F. Brown had a great love of music.
 He showed this love by supporting local music organizations such as the Baton Rouge Opera, Baton Rouge Symphony Orchestra and the LSU School of Music.
-The purpose of this scholarship, named in his honor, supports students that also have demonstrated a love for music.
+The purpose of this scholarship, named in his honor, is to support students who have also demonstrated a love of music.

-The Paul F. Brown Scholarship is to be awarded to an incoming freshman accepted to the Louisiana State University School of Music as a full-time student.
+The scholarship is to be awarded to an incoming freshman accepted to the Louisiana State University School of Music as a full-time student.
 To be eligible for this scholarship, students must have a GPA of 3.0 or above and be a resident of Louisiana.
 This scholarship is by invite only.
 Please note, no exceptions will be made.
 Students must meet all criteria.